Australian Gas Markets

-The Council's Australian Gas Market Vision underlies a number of initiatives to address supply and competition concerns, and to make it easier to buy and sell gas in Australia.
+The COAG Energy Council's (the Council) Australian Gas Market Vision underlies a number of initiatives to address supply and competition concerns, and to make it easier to buy and sell gas in Australia.

 Increasing gas demand is putting pressure on both gas supply and prices, and impacts certainty for business and consumers in domestic markets.

-Energy Council Ministers are working together to bring scientific and regulatory expertise to support the responsible development of onshore gas, offshore gas and underground gas storage.
+The Council is working together to bring scientific and regulatory expertise to support the responsible development of onshore gas, offshore gas and underground gas storage.

 Gas Market Development

-The Energy Council is committed to a comprehensive Gas Market Reform Package in August 2016, to drive the achievement of its Australian Gas Market Vision for a liquid wholesale gas market where an efficient reference price provides signals for investment and new gas supply.
+The Council has committed to a comprehensive Gas Market Reform Package in August 2016, to drive the achievement of its Australian Gas Market Vision for a liquid wholesale gas market where an efficient reference price provides signals for investment and new gas supply.